-- a) Engage in sexually provocative or rough physical games. - b) Allow students to use inappropriate language unchallenged (e.g. racist, sexist or homophobic comments). - c) Make sexually suggestive comments in front of, about, or to a young person, even in fun. - d) Use sarcasm. - e) Let allegations made by a young person go without being addressed and recorded. - f) Deter young people from making allegations through fear of not being believed. - g) Jump to conclusions without checking facts. - h) Rely on their own good name to protect them (i.e. everyone regardless of position should adhere to these guidelines).
+- Engage in sexually provocative or rough physical games. - Allow students to use inappropriate language unchallenged (e.g. racist, sexist or homophobic comments). - Make sexually suggestive comments in front of, about, or to a young person, even in fun. - Use sarcasm. - Let allegations made by a young person go without being addressed and recorded. - Deter young people from making allegations through fear of not being believed. - Jump to conclusions without checking facts. - Rely on their own good name to protect them (i.e. everyone regardless of position should adhere to these guidelines).